nibbula/yew/README.md

 What I've mostly been up to, is:

-* First, I am trying to build a shell, that is also a Lisp REPL.
+* I am trying to build a shell, that is also a Lisp REPL.
   I'm kind of used to typing things at a command line.

-* Then I am going to (finish, translate from horrid C++) a user interface framework which should be able to operate in most environments.
+  If you want to try it, just (asdf:load-system :lish) with ASDF somehow* configured to look in this directory.
+External requirements are:
-* Then I want make a frobulator.
-A frobulator is a generic tool for making other things.
+    * cl-ppcre

-With this I can start to build actual things.
+    * cffi (with sub-dependencies: babel trivial-features alexandria) As you may know, an easy way to get the requirements is with quicklisp.

 Pushing the dirt around.